The anti-spherical Hecke categories for Hermitian symmetric pairs: Coxeter truncation

 \section{Coxeter truncation}

-In this section we prove one of the main results of this paper: that singular Hecke categories for Hermitian symmetric pairs are Morita equivalent to (regular) Hecke categories for smaller rank Hermitian symmetric pairs.
+In this section we prove one of the main results of this paper: that $\ctau$-singular Hecke categories for Hermitian symmetric pairs (defined \textit{\`{a} la} \cite{MR3502025})

+are graded Morita equivalent to (regular) Hecke categories for smaller rank Hermitian symmetric pairs.
 For the underlying Kazhdan--Lusztig polynomials, this was first observed by Enright--Shelton \cite{MR888703}.
 Our result lifts theirs to the 2-categorical level and to positive characteristic.
 By \Cref{C--A} we can focus on the simply laced case without loss of generality.
 Let $( W,P)$ a simply laced Hermitian symmetric pair of rank $n$ and fix $\ctau\in S_W$.
 We define

 We will show that the subalgebra of $h_{(W,P)}$ spanned by

 is isomorphic to $h_{(W,P)^\ctau}$ for some Hermitian symmetric pair ${(W,P)^\ctau}$ of strictly smaller rank.